calmjs/calmjs.parse/README.rst

 The parser classes are organized under the ``calmjs.parse.parsers`` module, with each language being under their own module.
 A corresponding lexer class with the same name is also provided under the ``calmjs.parse.lexers`` module.
-For the monent, only ES5 support is implemented.
+For the moment, only ES5 support is implemented.

 AST (Abstract Syntax Tree) visitor classes are defined under the